Jeff Hyslop

 Jeff Hyslop (/ˈhɪslɒp/ HIH-slop; born May 30, 1951) is a Canadian actor, singer, dancer, choreographer, and director.
 Many of his roles have been in musical theatre.
-His most famous roles were as Jeff the mannequin in the children's show Today's Special and as the title role in the Canadian travelling production of The Phantom of the Opera.
+His most famous roles were as Jeff the mannequin in the children's show Today's Special and as the title role in the Canadian production of The Phantom of the Opera in 1990.

 Hyslop was born in Vancouver, British Columbia.
-He was married to Vancouver-born singer and actress Ruth Nichol.
-They have one daughter, Gemma Nichol Hyslop, born in 1976.
+He is married to Vancouver-born singer and actress Ruth Nichol.
+They have one daughter, Gemma Nichol Hyslop, born in 1977 who has a daughter herself, Remmick Hyslop.